Genesis-Embodied-AI/gs-madrona/README.md

 ## Scope and Objectives
 The primary goal of **gs-madrona** is to provide a **high-throughput batch renderer**.
 The renderer is connected with [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis) via a forked [Madrona-MJX](https://github.com/shacklettbp/madrona_mjx), which is now a part of **gs-madrona**. **gs-madrona** supports both rasterization and single-bounce ray-tracing pipelines.

 **gs-madrona** is the technology used in [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis) to provide native support of batched processing.
-With **gs-madrona**, multiple environments and cameras can be rendered offscreen in parallel, significantly improving performance compared to renderers doing sequential rendering.
+With **gs-madrona**, multiple environments and cameras can be rendered offscreen in parallel, significantly improving performance compared to renderers doing sequential processing.

 **gs-madrona** enables seamless data sharing between [Genesis simulator](https://github.com/Genesis-Embodied-AI/Genesis) and the renderer, including:
 - Static assets (meshes, textures, etc.)